NBC Sports on USA Network

-NBC Sports on USA Network is the branding used for NBC Sports produced sporting events on USA Network.
-Since 2022, USA Network has been the de facto cable home of NBC Sports, following the closure of NBCSN.
-From 2008 to 2021, NBC Sports programs only aired on USA during rare circumstances.
-Prior to 2008, sports programs on USA used the branding USA Sports.

-Overview

-Following the dissolving of USA Sports into NBC Sports after the 2007 Masters, USA Network began deemphasizing sports.
-During this time NBC Sports properties generally only aired on USA in special cases, such as during the Olympics, Stanley Cup Finals or the final week of the English Premier League season.
+Following the dissolution of USA Sports into NBC Sports after the 2007 Masters, USA Network began deemphasizing sports.
+During this time NBC Sports properties generally only aired on USA in special cases, such as during the Olympics, Stanley Cup Playoffs (until 2021) or the final week of the English Premier League season.

-Beginning in 2006, USA carried some coverage of top level hockey by cooperating with NBC's coverage of ice hockey at the Winter Olympics in 2006, 2010 and 2014; these games were mostly daytime contests that would not preempt the network's increasingly popular prime time programs.
+On January 22, 2021, an internal memo sent by NBC Sports president Pete Bevacqua announced that NBCSN would cease operations by the end of the year, and that USA Network would begin "carrying and/or simulcasting certain NBC Sports programming," including the Stanley Cup Playoffs (until 2021), and NASCAR races, before NBCSN's shutdown.
+The move was cited by industry analysts as a response to the impact of the COVID-19 pandemic on the sports and television industries, the acceleration of cord-cutting, as well as formidable competition from rival sports networks such as ESPN and Fox Sports 1, noting the company saw an overall revenue drop by 19% to $6.72 billion.

+History

+USA Sports (2004–2007)

+In 2003, General Electric (GE) agreed to merge NBC and its sibling companies with Vivendi Universal's North American-based filmed entertainment assets, including Universal Pictures and Universal Television Group in a multibillion-dollar purchase, renaming the merged company NBC Universal.
+GE retained an 80% ownership stake in NBC Universal, while Vivendi retained a 20% stake.
+NBC Universal officially took over as owner of USA and its sibling cable channels (except for Newsworld International) in 2004.
+USA Sports continued to be used as the branding for coverage of the PGA Tour, The Masters, the Ryder Cup, and the US Open tennis tournament.

 In early 2006, it was announced that USA was outbid by Golf Channel for its early-round PGA Tour rights, with USA's final season being 2006.
-NBC Universal traded away the network's Friday Ryder Cup coverage through 2012 to ESPN for the rights to sign Al Michaels for its new Sunday Night Football.
+NBC Universal traded away USA's Friday Ryder Cup coverage through 2012 to ESPN for the rights to sign Al Michaels for its new Sunday Night Football.
 However, USA did renew its Masters contract for an additional year.
 USA would televise the 2007 Masters before being outbid by ESPN for future coverage.
+Also in 2006, USA carried some coverage of top level hockey by cooperating with NBC's coverage of ice hockey at the Winter Olympics.